-Yearbook: All students have the opportunity to purchase a copy of the yearbook commemorating their time at Townsend.
+Yearbook: All students can purchase a copy of the yearbook commemorating their time at Townsend.
 The yearbook is sold at the beginning of the year and distributed approximately the last two weeks of school.

 CAMPUS VISITORS: Visitors are always welcome.
-Guests on campus must register in the office, state their business, and wear a visitor pass.
+Guests on campus must register in the office with a photo ID, state their business, and wear a visitor pass.
 Students are taught to tell an adult on campus (teacher or administrator) if they see someone on campus without a pass.
 All CVUSD employees have been issued an identification badge which is worn while working on campus.
-Teachers do not wear ID badges because they are well known on campus, but maintenance workers and substitutes wear badges.